 God expects the closest conformity to Christ in conduct and character.
 The word “He” on His person – “He Himself.”

 God is in the business of conforming us into the image of His Son.

 There is a duty incumbent upon the person who professes Christ as Savior.
-If we make the assertion that we fellowship with God then we incur an obligation.
+If we assert that we fellowship with God, then we incur an obligation.
 We cannot divorce the way we live from the way we walk.
 Fellowship with God requires standards.

 God gives us all the power and equipment that pertains to life and godliness.
 The Holy Spirit is the One who reproduces the Lord Jesus in us; that is the Christian life.